Difference Between Shares Duty vs Tariff

 Key Differences Between Duty vs Tariff

-Both Duties vs Tariff are popular choices in the market; let us discuss some of the major differences
+Both Duties vs Tariffs are popular choices in the market; let us discuss some of the major differences.

-- Duty vs Tariff both themselves are a type of tax and sometimes used interchangeably.
+- Duty vs Tariff are both types of tax and are sometimes used interchangeably.

-- Duty is the amount of money paid by the importer or exporter of goods and services according to a tariff.
+- Duty is the amount paid by the importer or exporter of goods and services according to a tariff.

 - Duty is a fee payable to the government on the import and export of goods as per the tariff rates decided or imposed by a government.

-- Two major types of duties are the customs duty and exercise duty whereas two major types of tariffs are specific tariff and ad valorem tariff.
+- Two major types of duties are customs duty and exercise duty, whereas two major types of tariffs are specific tariff and ad valorem tariff.

-- Both add revenue to the government and both are levied by the government.
+- Both add revenue to the government, and the government levies both.

 Duty vs Tariff Comparison Table